enasequence/read_docs/prog_01.md

 </PROJECT_SET>
 ```

+You can register one or more studies at the same time by using one `<PROJECT></PROJECT>` block for each study.

+The study XML format is defined by a [XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/ENA.project.xsd).
+Studies can also be submitted using an [alternative XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.project.xsd).

 Creating objects in XML format is not always necessary.
 The Webin submission tool can create a study from a <a href="./mod_02.html">webform</a>.
 However, you will find that in some cases there is more flexibility in creating submittable XML objects yourself.